Ralph Vaughn Jackson

 M, b.
 11 March 1796, d.
 3 July 1870

-Freeman was born at Charlestown, Montgomery Co., Ny, on 11 March 1796.1 He was the son of John Stanton and Huldah Freeman.
-He married Maria Lawyer on 3 August 1820.1 Freeman died on 3 July 1870 at Middleburgh, Schoharie Co., Ny.1
+Freeman was born at Charleston, Montgomery Co., Ny, on 11 March 1796.1,2 He was the son of John Stanton and Huldah Freeman.
+He married Maria Lawyer on 3 August 1820.
+Carlton Starkweather indicates the year was 1822..1,2 Freeman died on 3 July 1870 at Middleburgh, Schoharie Co., Ny.1

 Became a merchant in Middleburgh, Schoharie Co., NY.
 After a successful business career, in 1841 he retired to his large farm near the village, where he lived until his death.
 Among Freeman Stanton's most intimate friends were ex Gov. Bouck and General Cady.
 Gov. Bouck would not accept the U.S. Treasuryship at New York, until Mr. Stanton consented to go with him.